ymasory/scala-corpus/README.md

     sbt update
     sbt compile

-NOTE: scala-corpus cannot be built on Linux due to a [known bug](http://lampsvn.epfl.ch/trac/scala/ticket/3623) with `scalac`.
+NOTE: Some systems may not be able to build scala-corpus due to a [known bug](http://lampsvn.epfl.ch/trac/scala/ticket/3623) with `scalac` concerning file name lengths.

 ## project we would like to include ##
 * [scala](https://github.com/scala/scala) (282k lines)